googleapis/google-cloud-cpp/doc/contributor/README.md

 support multiple platforms, compilers, and even multiple build tools.

 To help you navigate the project we have prepared (over time) a number of documents.
-You do not need to read each one, specially if they addressed areas you are already familiar with, but you may want to browse them in case something is surprising (or wrong!
+You do not need to read each one, specially if they address areas you are already familiar with, but you may want to browse them in case something is surprising (or wrong!
 We need to improve these documents too).